telavivmakers/geek_code/README.md

 he/him+++

 (Deprecated / Optional)
 Females may use 'X' in this category.
 Males may use 'Y'.
 Other genders may use 'Q'.
-Those that do not wish to disclose their gender can use 'Z'.
+Those who are non-binary or do not wish to disclose their gender can use 'Z'.